solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Step 2 - Starting from the beginning

-Once the template has deployed, you will see several resources that support the develop journey.
-Not all of these will be used but are provided in case you decided to explore further on your own.
+Once the template has deployed, several resources will be deployed to support the developer journey.
+Not all of these will be used but are provided in case other paths would like to be explored.

-As part of the deployment, you will see a **mysqldevSUFFIX-paw1** virtual machine that has been deployed.
-You can login to this virtual machine by doing the following:
+As part of the deployment, a **mysqldevSUFFIX-paw1** virtual machine that has been deployed that will be used to perform all the activities.
+Login to this virtual machine by doing the following:

 -   Open Azure Portal
 -   Browse to your resource group